-Hashimoto thyroiditis, also referred to as autoimmune or chronic lymphocytic thyroiditis, is the most common cause of hypothyroidism in the United States in patients 6 years of age and older [24].
+Hashimoto thyroiditis, also referred to as autoimmune or chronic lymphocytic thyroiditis, is the most common cause of hypothyroidism in the United States in patients 6 years of age and older.
 It is estimated that 14 million Americans have this disorder.
-It is 10 to 15 times more common in women than men [24].
+It is 10 to 15 times more common in women than men [18].
 This autoimmune disorder destroys the thyroid gland by way of antithyroid antibodies.
 Although the immune system normally acts to protect the body from bacteria, viruses, or other foreign invaders, in this instance it attacks normal thyroid tissue.
 The immune system mistakenly recognizes normal thyroid cells as foreign substances and, in response, produces antibodies designed to destroy the cells.
-The cause of this autoimmune response is not known, although studies are underway to examine the potential role of hereditary and environmental factors [25; 26; 67].
+The cause of this autoimmune response is not well understood, but studies have shown that the development of Hashimoto thyroiditis may be influenced by genetic and/or environmental factors [19; 20].

 Hashimoto thyroiditis may be present for a number of years before symptoms appear.
-In many cases, the symptoms that do arise are the same as those seen in hypothyroidism; however, some symptoms occur more commonly with Hashimoto thyroiditis, including fatigue, lethargy, forgetfulness, brittle hair and nails, increased sensitivity to medications, enlargement of the thyroid gland (goiter), constipation, sore muscles, and weight gain [24; 27].
+In many cases, the symptoms that do arise are the same as those seen in hypothyroidism; however, some symptoms occur more commonly with Hashimoto thyroiditis, including fatigue, lethargy, forgetfulness, brittle hair and nails, increased sensitivity to medications, enlargement of the thyroid gland (goiter), constipation, sore muscles, and weight gain [18; 19].

 A routine screening, even in the absence of symptoms, may indicate an enlarged thyroid gland (on palpation) or laboratory blood testing may reveal abnormal results.
 The most specific test for the diagnosis of Hashimoto thyroiditis is a blood test to detect the presence of antibodies against thyroid peroxidase, an essential thyroid enzyme.
 There are some cases of the disease for which the blood tests are normal.
 In patients with Hashimoto thyroiditis, the TSH or thyrotropin test will have an increased level, indicating hypothyroidism.
 The TSH rises markedly when the thyroid gland has even a small underproduction of thyroid hormone.
 The free T4 level may be low if there is a deficiency of thyroid hormone in the blood.
-Additionally, fine-needle aspiration of a nodule may be done as part of the diagnostic work-up for Hashimoto thyroiditis to exclude malignancy or the presence of a thyroid lymphoma in fast-growing thyroid goiters [27].
+Additionally, fine-needle aspiration of a nodule may be done as part of the diagnostic work-up for Hashimoto thyroiditis to exclude malignancy or the presence of a thyroid lymphoma in fast-growing thyroid goiters [7; 19].

 Several treatment options are available to assist patients with Hashimoto thyroiditis.
 Thyroid hormone therapy with levothyroxine sodium is the treatment of choice, particularly with those who have a goiter.
-It is usually necessary to treat this disease for a lifetime [24; 27; 28].
+It is usually necessary to treat this disease for a lifetime [7; 18; 19].